How to Fix Lovable App Security: The Complete 2026 Guide

 No SELECT * on sensitive tables |

-After completing this checklist, you'll have addressed the most common issues.
-For a broader audit that covers architecture, performance, and scalability, see our fix guide for AI-generated apps or the full vibe code audit checklist.
+After completing this checklist, you will have addressed the most common issues.
+For broader coverage that includes architecture, performance, and scalability, see our complete vibe code audit guide or the fix guide for AI-generated apps.

 When to Hire a Professional